The best Sony portrait lenses

 |

 In short, this 45mm f/1.8 is an interesting and affordable alternative with an efficient autofocus, a pleasant bokeh and good image quality.
-Although I can understand that the lack of weather sealing and the slight lack of sharpness at the edges might be a drawback for some, it offers almost unbeatable value for money.
+Although I can understand that the lack of weather sealing and the slight lack of sharpness at the edges might be a drawback for some, it offers excellent value for money.

-Sigma 50mm f/1.4 DG DN ART
+Sigma 50mm f/1.4 DG DN Art

 | Features | Visual |